Team

-Dorothy Luong is a Research Associate at The KITE Research Institute,University Health Network.
+Dorothy Luong is a Research Associate at the KITE Research Institute, University Health Network.
 She works with Dr. Sarah Munce under her program of research related to developing, implementing, and evaluating transitional care programs.

 Dorothy completed a M.Sc. in Rehabilitation Sciences at Queen’sUniversity and a B.Sc.
 Honours Health Studies, with a minor in Psychology at the University of Waterloo.
 Her research interests include qualitative research, mental health, and patient experiences of health services and interventions.

-Kristina Kokorelias, PhD is a health service researcher with SinaiHealth and the University Health Network.
+Kristina Kokorelias, PhD is a health service researcher with Sinai Health and the University Health Network.
 Kristina also has status appointments as Assistant Professor at the University of Toronto.

-Her program of research aims to understand the experiences and needs of family caregivers and individuals with complex care needs with the aim of using this information to develop, evaluate, and implement timely family-centered care programs and services.
+Her program of research aims to understand the experiences and needs of family caregivers and individuals with complex care needs with the aim of using this information to develop, evaluate, and implement timely family-centred care programs and services.
 Her other research interests include advancing models of integrated care, sex and gender-based differences in family caregiving, and health care utilization patterns amongst diverse patient populations.

 Gregory Feng, MPH is working with Dr. Sarah Munce on a variety of evidence-synthesis research projects on treatment interventions for multiple sclerosis, as well as a qualitative study on participatory approaches to the research process.
 He received his HBSc (Psychological & Health Sciences) and MPH (Epidemiology) from the University of Toronto.